isislab-unisa/sof/README.md

 SCUD was designed to manage three kinds of simulation engine: [MASON](http://cs.gmu.edu/~eclab/projects/mason/), [NetLogo](https://ccl.northwestern.edu/netlogo/) and a generic simulator.
 SCUD provides some software facilities for the first simulators like the automatic simulation input setting and automatic output generating (that does not provide for the generic simulator, for obvious reasons).
 The generic simulator must be an executable compliant with the cluster machine used.

 SCUD is a framework to exploit simulation optimization on Hadoop cluster.
 SCUD is divided in two main functional blocks the core and the client.
 The core component provides all functionality to write out Java based client application.
 The client is a command line Java application that shown the features of the core component and allows to execute PSE and SO process on a Hadoop cluster.

+The SCUD system presents two main entities: the SCUD client and the remote host machine on which is installed Hadoop, also named the Hadoop master node.
+Respectively on the left and on the right of the above figure.

 ![alt tag](https://raw.githubusercontent.com/spagnuolocarmine/scud/master/architecture/ascud.png)

+SCUD architecture is divided in three main software block: a user frontend that is the SCUD application for running and managing the simulation on the Hadoop infrastructure, used only on the client side; the Hadoop layer that encloses softwares and libraries provided from Hadoop infrastructure, used on the remote side; and the SCUD core that is the main software block composed of six functional blocks, that are used on the client and on the remote side.
 ##System Requirements
+-Java Runtime Environment version 7 or greater
+-Hadoop on Linux based Cluster version 2.4.0 or greater -A account on the cluster over SSH

 ## Example client code